libera-nutrition/gerd-notes/README.md

 4. Deglycyrrhizinated licorice (DGL)
 ### Drink
 1. It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
 To test, filtered water can be consumed with a filter that effectively removes these and other chemicals.
 Reverse osmosis (RO) removes these chemicals, but a pH plus mineralization cartridge must necessarily be used with RO, and also be replaced very regularly.
-### Lifestyle
-1. Sleeping on the left side (as opposed to the right side).
-This is not very practical as it is habitual to routinely switch sides while sleeping.
 ### Exercise
 1. Esophageal sphincter exercise as documented in DOI: 10.7759/cureus.24122
 ### Surgery